lucastliu/gmailfs/README.md

 `ls`

 ### Close gmailfs
-To stop the program, press ctrl-c in the terminal window which runs `python3 ./gmailfs.py ~/cache ~/client`
+To stop the program, press ctrl-c one time in the terminal window which ran `python3 ./gmailfs.py`.
+Wait a few seconds.

 After program termination, you can still view the contents under the ~/cache folder, but the contents will not update anymore.